Free SPSS Alternatives: An Overview (2026)

 Top 5 Free SPSS Alternatives Compared (2026)

-Here is a comprehensive comparison of the best free alternatives to IBM SPSS, ranked by suitability for students and researchers:
+A comparison of the most widely used free alternatives to IBM SPSS, ranked by suitability for students and researchers:

-Ranked comparison of the best free SPSS alternatives in 2026 including DataStatPro, JASP, jamovi, R, and PSPP
+Ranked comparison of free SPSS alternatives in 2026 including DataStatPro, JASP, jamovi, R, and PSPP

 Rank Tool Cost Install?
 Mac OK?
 APA Output?
 Coding Needed?
 Best For

-🥇 #1 DataStatPro Free None Yes Yes (auto) No Students, researchers, all users
+🥇 #1 DataStatPro Free None Yes Yes (auto) No Students, researchers, all devices

 #2 JASP Free Required Yes Yes No Desktop beginners